Best photography website hosting: what matters the most?

 Simply put, HostPapa uses a standard cPanel that is very simple and easy to use.
-Alongside that, it has free training sessions for users with any level of experience.
+Alongside that, it has free training sessions for potential clients with any level of experience.

 Talking about prices, HostPapa has 3 shared hosting plans with prices ranging from $3.95/mo to $12.95/mo.

-Every plan comes with unlimited bandwidth, free SSL, and free domain.
+Every plan comes with unlimited bandwidth, free SSL, and free custom domain.

 The entry plan is slightly more limited as it allows hosting only 2 sites and 100GB storage.
 The other two, however, offer unlimited websites, storage, and emails.